wabgdesun/gitskills/README.md

 # gitskills
-Creating a new Branch is quick!
+Creating a new Branch is quick and simple!